icenet-ai/icenet-ai.github.io/README.md

 If you have any ideas, suggestions or find any bugs, feel free to open a discussion, an issue or create a pull request.
 That would be very useful for all of us and we would be happy to listen and take action.

+### Add details to website

+To add yourself to the website as a Contributor, please follow the normal GitHub contribution approach of:

+- Create a fork of this repository.
+- Create a new branch and make the following changes:
+  - Add an profile photo to: `src/assets/images/team/` with the filename convention of <first-last.jpg> based on first and last names.
+  - Add your details to the Team Widget in: `src/pages/index.astro`.
+Search for any of the existing contributors within the file, and use it as a template to add your own.
+- Create a Pull Request and request a review from @bnubald, or the latest maintainer of the code.

 ## Acknowledgements

 This website is based on the [AstroWind](https://github.com/onwidget/astrowind) template initially created by [onWidget](https://onwidget.com) and maintained by a community of [contributors](https://github.com/onwidget/astrowind/graphs/contributors).